 Imagine getting just 79% of your salary…or if your country came home with just 79% of the Olympic medals they won.
 That is what is happening to your email.
-According to last year’s Email Deliverability Benchmark Report, only 79% of emails sent reach inboxes.
+According to last year’s Email Deliverability Benchmark Report, the average email deliverability rate is only 79%..
 If it were your salary or your medals, you would probably invest resources into understanding what went wrong and finding a solution…isn’t it time you did the same for your email marketing?

 Your email deliverability is a vulnerable thing

 Here are seven things that email marketers do that are harming their sender reputation and killing their email deliverability:

 Certain words, when used in your subject line (and sometimes in the email body itself) trigger SPAM filters.
 Avoid these words in your email marketing: Credit, Best price, Sex, Cash, Discount, Free . . . there is an entire list, by industry published by Hubspot here.
 Avoid these words in your messages (along with using ALL CAPS, hashtags, “Re:” or “FWD:” and other deceitful practices).